-The Division of Nephrology at the University of Michigan is internationally recognized for the excellence of its clinical care and for its rich and diverse educational and research programs.
-The program is led by Panduranga Rao, MD, DNB, MS, who is the Program Director, along with Laura Mariani, MD, who serves as the Associate Program Director.
+The Nephrology Fellowship Training Program, recognized for excellence in clinical and research training, is led by Panduranga Rao, MD, DNB, MS, who is the Program Director, along with Laura Mariani, MD, who serves as the Associate Program Director.

-- Two large hospitals (University and VA) that provide complementary and diverse patient populations.
+• Two large hospitals (University of Michigan Health and VA Ann Arbor) that provide complementary and diverse patient populations.

 Contact Us